rlb363725/Freestyle-Project---Stern-Summer-2025-Omar-Mutlak-and-Ricky-Baum-/README.md

 1. You input two FBS teams and a season year.
 2. The app fetches season-long team stats from the API.
 3. It calculates predicted scores using total yards gained and allowed.
-4. A bar graph of offensive and defensive PPG is displayed using Plotly.
+4. Bar charts visualize stat comparisons and predicted scores with win probabilities using Plotly.

 ---